eduardogfma/ruby-on-rails-development-environment/README.md

 ### Environment Variables

-You can customize the environment by creating a `.env` file in the root of this project or by editing the `docker-compose.yml` file.
+You can customize the environment by creating a `.env` file in the root of this project.

-- `LOCAL_WORKSPACE_PATH` - **(Recommended: Use `.env` file)** Defines the local path that mounts to the container's `/home/dev/app` directory.
-It defaults to `./workspace`.
+- `LOCAL_WORKSPACE_PATH` - **(Required)** Defines the local path that mounts to the container's `/home/dev/app` directory.
-  - **⚠️ WARNING:** If you override this variable, you **MUST** ensure the path is correct.
+  - **⚠️ WARNING:** You **MUST** ensure the path is correct.
 An incorrect path could target the wrong directory, leading to unintended modifications to your existing projects or files.
-- `RAILS_ENV` - Rails environment (development, test, production)
+- `RAILS_ENV` - Rails environment (development, test, production).
+Defaults to `development`.

 ### Adding New Services